-At AGS energies the number of produced antibaryons is quite small and the net-baryon distribution is similar to the proton distribution [12-14].
-The net-proton rapidity distribution is centered around y = 0 and is rather narrow.
+At AGS energies the number of produced antibaryons is quite small and the net-baryon distribution is similar to the proton distribution [14-16].
+The net-proton rapidity distribution is centered around y=0 and is rather narrow.
 The rapidity loss is about 1 for a beam rapidity of approx. 1.6.
-At CERN-SPS energies ( $\sqrt{s{NN}} = 17 \text{ GeV}$ , 158 AGeV Pb+ Pb reactions) the rapidity loss is about 2 for a beam rapidity of 2.9 [15], about the same relative rapidity loss as at the AGS.
+At CERN-SPS energies ($\sqrt{s{NN}}=17\,\mathrm{GeV}$, 158 AGeV Pb+Pb reactions) the rapidity loss is slightly less than 2 for a beam rapidity of 2.9 [17], about the same relative rapidity loss as at the AGS.
 The fact that the rapidity loss is large on an absolute scale means, however, that there is still a sizeable energy loss of the colliding nuclei.
 This energy is available for particle production and other excitations.
-Indeed, in collisions at the SPS, multiplicities of negatively charged hadrons are about dN/dy = 180 around y = 0.
+Indeed, in collisions at the SPS, multiplicities of negatively charged hadrons are about dN/dy=180 around y = 0.
 At SPS another feature is visible (see fig. 1): the net proton rapidity distribution shows a double 'hump' with a dip around y = 0.
 This shape results from the finite rapidity loss of the colliding nuclei and the finite width of each of the humps, which reflect the rapidity distributions of the protons after the collisions.
 This picture suggests that the reaction at the SPS is beginning to be transparent in the sense that fewer of the original baryons are found at midrapidity after the collisions, in contrast to the situation at lower energies.

-BRAHMS has measured the net proton rapidity distribution at RHIC in the interval y = 0-3 in the first run with (0-10%) central Au+Au collisions at full energy.
+BRAHMS has measured the net proton rapidity distribution at RHIC in the interval y=0-3 in the first run with (0-10%) central Au+Au collisions at full energy.
 The beam rapidity at RHIC is about 5.4.
-Details of the analysis may be found in [16].
+Details of the analysis can be found in [18].
 The results are displayed in fig. 1 together with the previously discussed net-proton distributions measured at AGS and SPS.
-The RHIC distribution is both qualitatively and quantitatively very different from those at lower energies indicating a significantly different reaction mechanism.
+The RHIC distribution is both qualitatively and quantitatively very different from those at lower energies indicating a significantly different system is formed near midrapidity.

-The net number of protons per unit of rapidity around y = 0 is only about 7 and the distribution is flat over at least the first unit of rapidity.
-The distribution increases in the rapidity range y = 2 - 3 to an average $dN/dy \approx 12$ .
+The net number of protons per unit of rapidity around y=0 is only about 7 and the distribution is flat over at least the ± 1 unit of rapidity.
+The distribution increases in the rapidity range y=2-3 to an average $dN/dy\approx 12$.
 We have not yet completed the measurements at the most forward angles (highest rapidity) allowed by the geometrical setup of the experiment, but we can exploit baryon conservation in the reactions to set limits on the relative rapidity loss at RHIC.
 This is illustrated in fig. 2, which shows two possible distributions whose integral areas correspond to the number of baryons present in the overlap between the colliding nuclei.
 From such distributions one may deduce a set of upper and lower limits for the rapidity loss at RHIC.
-In practice the situation is complicated by the fact that not all baryons are measured.
-The limits shown in the figure includes estimates of these effects [16].
-The conclusion is that the absolute rapidity loss at RHIC ( $\delta y = 2.0 \pm 0.4$ ) is not appreciably larger than at SPS.
-In fact the relative rapidity loss is significantly reduced as compared to an extrapolation of the low energy systematics [10].
+Furthermore the situation is complicated by the fact that not all baryons are measured.
+The limits shown in the figure includes estimates of these effects [18].
+The conclusion is that the absolute rapidity loss at RHIC ($\delta y=2.0\pm0.4$) is not appreciably larger than at SPS.
+The value is close to expectations from extrapolations of pA data at lower energies [12,13] In fact the relative rapidity loss is significantly reduced as compared to an extrapolation of the low energy systematics [11].